 A complete scholarship and a financial aid database that lists national, state, and local awards is available along with a tool to sort the entries based upon an individual’s characteristics.

-CIS was built to remove barriers so that Oregonians can create accurate and actionable career and education plans.
-CIS is a time-tested, Oregon-grown system of the highest quality, integrity, and value.
-Self-supporting for over 40 years, Oregon CIS served as the model for the creation of all state CIDS nationally.
+Oregon CIS was built to remove barriers so that Oregonians can create accurate and actionable career and education plans.
+Oregon CIS is a time-tested, Oregon-grown system of the highest quality, integrity, and value.
+Self-supporting for over 50 years, Oregon CIS served as the model for the creation of all state CIDS nationally.

 The Oregon Career Information System (CIS) is designated Oregon’s Career information delivery system (CIDS) by Executive Order 01-08.
 The Oregon Career Information System (CIS) is a consortium made up of organizations that have current software licenses to use CIS.
 The costs of producing Oregon’s Career Information System are shared among all consortium members.
 Similarly, enhancements and developments to CIS are shared with other members of the consortium at no additional cost when appropriate.